manish001in/manish001in.github.io/content/posts/the-journey-from-chaos-to-clarity.md

 ## The Startup Reality Check

 Building Twing gave me something that I never expected.
 It gave me the confidence to be able to build anything I could ever want to build.
 No problem was scary enough.
 No idea was too big.
-When you're responsible for everything - from the database architecture to the deployment pipeline to the user experience to talking to user to getting feedback - it's overwhelming but you learn quick.
+When you're responsible for everything - from the database architecture to the deployment pipeline to the user experience to talking to user and getting feedback - it's overwhelming but you learn quick.

 But startups are hard.
 While the technology worked and users loved the products, the business side proved more challenging than I anticipated.
 The startup didn't work out, but the learning was invaluable.
 I built products that real people used, got honest feedback from actual users, and worked with some incredibly smart people who challenged my assumptions daily.

-I learn so much about myself.
+I learnt so much about myself.
 The biggest of them all, Patience!
 I was in a hurry all my career.
 I didn't stop and reflect on what was actually missing.
 Some guidance?
 Some stability?
 The right people around me?

 Yes to all of the above!